PrefectHQ/prefect/docs/integrations/contribute.md

 ---
-description: Contribute blocks and collections to the Prefect Collections Catalog.
+description: Contribute blocks and integrations to the Prefect Integrations Catalog.
 tags:
   - blocks
   - storage
   - secrets
   - configuration
   - infrastructure
-  - collections
+  - integrations
   - contributing
 ---

 # Contribute

 We welcome contributors!
-You can help contribute blocks and collections by following these steps.
+You can help contribute blocks and integrations by following these steps.

 ## Contributing Blocks